 | Facade | Polychrome, symbolic, narrative | Monumental, undulating stone |

-| Interior highlight | Noble floor, light courtyard, rooftop | Column-free structure, model apartment, warriors rooftop |
+| Interior highlight | Noble floor, light courtyard, rooftop | Column-free structure, model apartment, rooftop warriors |

 | Experience | Immersive, sensory, emotional | Structural, rational, architectural |

-| Ticket (approx.) | From €35 | From €28 |
+| Ticket (approx.) | From €33 | From €28 |

 | Best for | Visual impact, first-time visitors | Structural logic, architecture depth |

-Direct recommendation: For a first visit, Casa Batlló delivers more immediate emotional return.
-For visitors already familiar with Gaudí’s formal language who want to understand the structural innovation, La Pedrera adds a different kind of depth.
+Direct recommendation: for a first visit, Casa Batlló delivers more immediate emotional return.
+For visitors already fluent in Gaudí’s formal language who want to understand structural innovation, La Pedrera adds a different kind of depth.
+If you visit both, do them on separate days — processing either building fully requires undivided attention.
+Both sit in the Eixample district guide, which maps the modernista buildings worth pairing with them on the same walk.

-Tickets, Pricing & How to Book
+Tickets, Pricing and How to Book

 Best Time to Visit Casa Batlló